Shipping a Forage Harvester: A Comprehensive Guide and Tips

 The dimensions and weight of your forage harvester will play a significant role in determining the most suitable shipping method.
 For larger machines, such as those with a high horsepower and wide cutting headers, a number of options like RGN (Removable Gooseneck) trailers may be necessary to accommodate the size and weight effectively.

 Conversely, smaller forage harvesters may be more easily transported by the driver using standard flatbed or ground freight services.
-It's essential to provide accurate measurements and weight information for your shipping service to ensure they can adequately accommodate your load.
+It's essential to provide accurate measurements and weight information for your shipping service to guarantee they can adequately accommodate your load.

 Distance and Destination